dhellmann/pymotw/PyMOTW/hmac/index.rst

         def __str__(self):
             return self.name

-Next, create StringIO buffer to represent the socket or pipe.
+Next, create a :mod:`StringIO` buffer to represent the socket or pipe.
 We will using a naive, but easy to parse, format for the data stream.
-The digest and length of the pickled data are written, followed by a new line.
-The pickled representation of the object follows.
+The digest and length of the data are written, followed by a new line.
+The serialized representation of the object, generated by :mod:`pickle`, follows.
 In a real system, we would not want to depend on a length value, since if the digest is wrong the length is probably wrong as well.
 Some sort of terminator sequence not likely to appear in the real data would be more appropriate.

 For this example, we will write two objects to the stream.
 The first is written using the correct digest value.